 This data may require updating to reflect lag data or adjustments, e.g., refunds, recoupments, cost settlements, or disallowances.
 Report the revised total data in section IX of a separate lag report.
 Indicate the prior period to which the revised data apply.
 Do not combine current and revised prior period data in a single report.

+Subsection C.--A lag report is not required if the State submits a complete initial report.
+If all data for that particular year is included on the initial Form HCFA-372, indicate that Form HCFA-372 is a complete report and thus a lag report would not be necessary.
+However, it is important to note that failure to submit timely Form HCFA-372 reports can result in a delay in approval of a State's amendment or renewal request.

 Subsection D.--Check the appropriate boxes regarding the impact of the waiver on the health and welfare of waiver recipients and include the attachments indicated.
 If item 4 is not checked, then both items 5 and 6 must be checked and addressed.
 All other items must always be checked and the specified information provided in order for this section to be acceptable.

+10. Certification.--

 o Signature: The individual in the State Medicaid agency who is certifying the information contained in this report.